 The Best Time To Visit Peru – Summary

-If you would like to combine the Sacred Valley of the Incas with the Amazon Rainforest, which is the recommended minimum itinerary for Peru, a recommended month is April.
+If you would like to combine the Sacred Valley of the Incas with the Amazon Rainforest, a recommended month is April.

 April is just after the wet weather in Cusco and just before peak season when you will expect the most crowds.
 The rain has also left Machu Picchu a beautiful green.

-Although April is the wettest month for Iquitos, April is just before the cold spells for Puerto Maldonado and during some of the months with the best macaw activity at the claylicks.
+Although April is the wettest month for Iquitos, April is just before the cold spells for Puerto Maldonado.
+And it’s during the part of the year with the best macaw activity at the claylicks.